Movin' with Nancy: Sequels

 Two other Movin' with Nancy specials followed after the success of the original broadcast.
 Movin' with Nancy on Stage aired in 1971 and was presented by The Ed Sullivan Show.
 It features the Osmond Brothers among its guests.
 Movin' with Nancy Nice 'n' Easy was produced in 1973 (but unfinished) and featured the Muppets.

 Home media

 The special was released on DVD by Image Entertainment on May 2, 2000.
-It features a commentary track by director Jack Haley Jr. and Sinatra, who reflects on her wardrobe and regrets not including her signature song, "These Boots Are Made for Walkin'", as part of the production.
+It features a commentary track by director Jack Haley Jr. and Nancy, who reflects on her wardrobe and regrets not including her signature song, "These Boots Are Made for Walkin'", as part of the production.
 She also mentions that the RC Cola commercials were designed to be an integral part of the show.

 Movin' with Nancy aired on American Movie Classics on May 6 and 27, 2000.
 It was also shown on Turner Classic Movies on October 8, 2021, when she co-hosted with Ben Mankiewicz, a cousin of the special's writer Tom Mankiewicz.